 This appliance is only for use with propane or natural gas.
+This appliance is equipped with a simple means to switch between propane and natural gas.
 Field conversion by any other means including the use of a kit is not permitted.